coderefinery/manuals/chat.md

 where our primary discussion, planning, and action takes place.
 Many things are announced only via Zulipchat.
-This is a public chat and everybody is welcome to join, no invitation needed, and we explicitly invite anyone to give ideas in any stream or topic.
+This is a public chat and everybody is welcome to join, no invitation needed, and we explicitly invite anyone to give ideas in any channel or topic.

 The chat is a joint community of CodeRefinery (teaching), NordicHPC (infrastructure), and Nordic-RSE (usage and software), which are other